Fragrance scents

 The perfect fragrance scents

-My sister and our late mum were always wearers of Sunflower by Elizabeth Arden.
+My sister and our late mum always wore “Sunflower” by Elizabeth Arden.

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.

-Top notes: lemon, orange, blossom, rosewood, mandarin, peach, bergamot, melon.
+Top notes: include lemon, orange, blossom, rosewood, mandarin, peach, bergamot and melon.

 Heart notes: Rose, pure jasmine, iris root, cyclamen, osmanthus.